co2-git/db.io/README.md

 db.io `alpha`
 ============

-db.io is a database written in JavaScript with the following features:
+`db.io` is a database written in JavaScript with the following features:

-- memory database
+- Memory database (data is stored in RAM)
-- tcp socket server
+- TCP socket server
-- event-driven (all clients get notified in real time of any watched events)
+- Event-driven (all clients get notified in real time of any watched events)

+What it does not have:

+- Indexes

 # Install